What is the Mission?

 EU countries, regions and cities have an essential role to play in implementing the Mission as they are key agents of change in deploying new technologies and experimenting innovative solutions that address regional and local needs.
 The Mission aims to get a wide range of regions and communities on board and assist them, alongside their national adaptation strategy, on their specific journey, whether they are just starting out or are already taking steps towards adaptation to climate risks.

-Regional and local authorities that share the ambitions of the Mission have manifested their interest on EU Survey to sign the Mission Charter and join the Mission.
+Regional and local authorities that share the ambitions of the Mission have manifested their interest to sign the Mission Charter and join the Mission.
 They declared their willingness to cooperate, mobilise resources and develop activities in their respective region and communities to reach their adaptation goals.

 Other entities, such as research institutions or businesses were invited to endorse the Charter and join the Mission’s community of organisations working together towards climate resilience as Friends of the Mission.